Mukachevo

-Up until World War II and the Holocaust, Mukachevo was primarily a Jewish town, and half the population was Jewish (see below), the rest of the population being Russians, Hungarian, Slovak, and other minorities.
+While Uzhhorod is the main administrative city in the region, Mukachevo is a historic spiritual center of the region and center of the former Eastern Orthodox eparchy of Kyivan Metropolis.
+In the 17th century it united with the Catholic church by the Union of Uzhhorod, similar to the Union of Brest.
+Up until World War II and the Holocaust, Mukachevo was primarily a Jewish town, and half the population was Jewish (see below).
+The population comprised Russians, Hungarians, Slovaks, and other minorities.
 Formerly in Czechoslovakia, and before that in Hungary, it was incorporated into Soviet Ukraine after World War II.